AtelierArith/GomalizingFlow.jl/README.md

 ## Setup environment (with Docker)

-### Case 1: GPU enabled
+### Case 1: You have a CUDA-Enabled machine

-- If you want an environment with CUDA is enabled, please install [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) by reading [this instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
+- If you want a Docker environment with CUDA, please install [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) by reading [this instructions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).

 - The following command will initialize jupyterlab